 Imbalance Netting Cooperations

-One of the first responsibilities of a TSO is to ensure and maintain the physical balance between electricity generation and consumption in their respective control areas by using balancing energy.
-Substantial potential for efficiency can be exploited when the activation of balancing energy between different control areas is coordinated.
+One of the main responsibilities of a TSO is to ensure and maintain the physical balance between electricity generation and consumption in its respective control area by activating balancing energy.
+Cooperation in this context allows several TSOs to better coordinate and optimize this activation.

-The core element of each imbalance netting is the optimisation module, which is used before the activation of aFRR (see Figure 2).
-For this, the deviations (ACE) of each participating control area are submitted to the optimisation module.
-These signals are then netted in real time, considering additional restrictions and limitations.
-As a result of this netting process, individual correction signals are calculated and submitted to the respective grid control systems and their load frequency controllers.
+The core element of imbalance netting is the optimization module, which is applied before aFRR is actually activated (see Figure 2).
+For this, the deviations (ACE) of each participating control area are submitted to the optimization module.
+These signals are then netted in real time, taking into account additional restrictions and limitations.
+Finally, the resulting correction signals are submitted to the respective control areas and their load frequency controllers.

-Where a TSO participates in more than one imbalance netting cooperation, the resulting residual ACE is submitted to another netting module, which allows for additional optimization steps.
+If a TSO participates in more than one imbalance netting cooperation, the resulting residual ACE is submitted to a subsequent netting module, which allows for additional optimization steps.
 Each load frequency controller will then receive only the residual signal including all corrections.
 This optimization and data transfer is performed within seconds.

 Figure 2: Real-time model of data flows in an Imbalance Netting Cooperation

-Similar to the publication regarding aFRR, the publication of the imbalance netting correction signals (increase or reduction activation of aFRR) takes place immediately after each 15-minute interval here.
-The components are displayed in different colours, separately for positive and negative activation, in the same graph.
-Also the data is provided via a CSV download.
+Similar to the publication regarding aFRR, the information about the imbalance netting correction signals (increase or reduction activation of aFRR) is published immediately after each 15-minute interval and can be found here.
+The components are displayed in the same graph in different colors, separately for positive and negative activation.
+The data is also available as CSV-file.

-The final correction signals and the settlement prices are published monthly (resolution: 15 minutes) on the APG's website: click here to access the data.
+The final correction signals and settlement prices are published monthly (resolution: 15 minutes) on APG's website: click here to access the data.